-In this activity, students use their knowledge about air pressure to build an instrument that measures atmospheric pressure, also known as barometric pressure.
+In this activity, students use their knowledge about air pressure to build a barometer, an instrument that measures atmospheric pressure, which ia also known as barometric pressure.

 A needle, attached to the flexible material, will deflect upwards if the pressure outside is higher.
 The needle will deflect downward if the pressure inside is higher.